Lalith-Sai/typing_test/README.md

 * Supports user entered article when provided with the file path.
 * Displays the first paragraph of the article and can input user characters.

+<b>Sprint 2</b>

+* The program compares each user inputted character with the paragraph to determine if they match using a pointer.
+It also adjusts itself for backspaces and incorrect letters.
+* Updates to the next paragraph after the initial paragraph is complete.
+* Appropriate colors added for correct characters and incorrect characters.
+Green for right, red for wrong.
+Backspace resets the characters color and pointer.